Description

 Continuing Education Credit

-The American Psychiatric Association (APA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+In support of improving patient care, American Psychiatric Association (APA) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The APA designates this enduring CME event for a maximum of 1.0 AMA PRA Category 1 Credits™.
+The APA designates this live event for a maximum of 1.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Faculty and Planner Disclosures

-• Benjamin Druss, MD, MPH, Professor, Rollins School of Public Health, Emory University.
+- Benjamin Druss, MD, MPH, Professor, Rollins School of Public Health, Emory University.
 Reports no financial relationships with commercial interests.

 Planners

-• John Torous, MD, Beth Israel Deaconess Medical Center.
+- John Torous, MD, Beth Israel Deaconess Medical Center.
 Dr. Torous has no relevant financial relationships to disclose.
 (Reviewed on 4/6/22)

-• Teri Brister, PhD, LPC, National Alliance on Mental Illness.
+- Teri Brister, PhD, LPC, National Alliance on Mental Illness.
 Dr. Brister has no relevant financial relationships to disclose.
 (Reviewed on 4/6/22)

 Accessibility for Participants with Disabilities